-Media monitoring tools, such as Mediatoolkit, make this process much easier.
+Media monitoring tools, such as Determ, make this process much easier.
 In the tool, you could search for the name of your press release or any other information you’ve used to differentiate this specific press release.
 All these sources get tracked down automatically via the tool, and you get a complete list of all the mentions.
 Aside from this, you get other metrics that could benefit you—Ie, reach and shares, virality assessment, sources, etc.

 This knowledge makes it simple to identify the platforms where your target audience is most engaged.
 Therefore, these sites are probably the most significant places to carry out your upcoming campaign initiatives and grab more attention.

 Furthermore, it can help you identify which sources you’re lacking and where you need to improve.
 If you want to reach as many people that share your views, it’s incredibly relevant to be present across different platforms.
-Mediatoolkit provides this information inside its reporting tab.
+Determ provides this information inside its reporting tab.